Bharat Biotech to pay compensation if Covaxin causes side effects | Health

 Bharat Biotech, which hasreceived a government purchase order for supply of 55 lakhdoses of Covaxin, a COVID-19 vaccine, said the company willpay compensation to recipients in case of any serious adverseeffects experienced after receiving the antidote.

-In the consent form to be signed by the vaccinerecipients, Bharat Biotech said, ''In case of any adverseevents or serious adverse events, you will be providedmedically recognised standard of care in the governmentdesignated and authorised centres/hospitals.'' ''The compensation for serious adverse event will be paidby sponsor (BBIL) in case if the SAE is proven to be causallyrelated to the vaccine,'' the consent form said.
+A consent form to be signed by the vaccine recipientssaid, ''In case of any adverse events or serious adverseevents, you will be provided medically recognised standard ofcare in the government designated and authorised centres andhospitals.'' ''The compensation for serious adverse event will be paidby sponsor (BBIL) in case if the SAE is proven to be causallyrelated to the vaccine,'' the form said.

-However the clinical efficacy of the vaccine is yet to beestablished and it is still being studied in phase 3 clinicaltrials, the vaccine maker said.
+However the clinical efficacy of the vaccine is yet to beestablished and it is still being studied in phase 3 clinicaltrials.

-''Hence it is important to appreciate that receiving thevaccine does not mean that other precautions related toCOVID-19 need not be followed,'' the consent form said.
+''Hence, it is important to appreciate that receiving thevaccine does not mean that other precautions related toCOVID-19 need not be followed,'' it added.

-According to an industry expert, the company is liable topay compensation to people in case of serious side effects asthe vaccine is being administered while in the clinical trialmode.
+According to an industry expert, the company is liable topay compensation to people in case of serious side effectscaused by the vaccine administered while in the clinical trialmode.

 The central licensing authority has granted permissionfor the sale or distribution of Covaxin for restricted use inemergency situations in public interest as an abundantcaution, in clinical trial mode.